Opportunities

 Office of the Public Guardian Employment Opportunities:

 In addition to offering competitive salaries, employees receive a robust benefits package including medical, dental, vision, prescription drug benefits, life insurance, and pension plan; Paid time off, including vacation, sick, personal time, and 13 paid holidays; Public Service Loan Forgiveness (PSLF) program; 12-week Paid Parental Leave; and remote work opportunities.
-The Office of the Cook County Public Guardian is an equal opportunity employer.
+The Office of the Cook County Public Guardian is an equal-opportunity employer.

 Qualified candidates should send a resume and cover letter to Kelley A. Thornton at kelley.thornton@cookcountyil.gov